ArturoSbr/appec-s1-2025/assignments/a03/instructions.md

 standard normal distribution ($\mu = 0$ and $\sigma = 1$).

-2. Write a function `sigma(X, theta)` that applies the sigmoid function to all the observation (rows) of the dataset (`X`) using parameters `theta`.
+2. Write a function `sigma(X, theta)` that applies the sigmoid function to all the observations (rows) of the dataset (`X`) using parameters `theta`.
 This function should return a numpy ndarray of shape `(n,)`, where each element in the array represents the predicted probability of each observation given `theta`.

-3. Write a function `classify(X, theta, threshold)` that calls `sigma(X, theta)` to calculate an array of predicted probabilities and then labes them using `threshold`.
+3. Write a function `classify(X, theta, threshold)` that calls `sigma(X, theta)` to calculate an array of predicted probabilities and then labels them using `threshold`.
 If a given probability is greater than `threshold`, label it `1` and `0` otherwise.

 4. Write a function `loss(X, y, theta)` that evaluates the negative log-likelihood